adap/flower/examples/xgboost-comprehensive/README.md

 The models with cyclic training requires more rounds to converge because only a single client participate in the training per round.

-Feel free to explore more interesting experiments by yourself!
+Feel free to explore more interesting experiments by yourself !